Kyren Wilson: 2019–20 season: World Championship finalist

 He played Ronnie O'Sullivan in the final.
-The first session was of poor standard perhaps due to both players reeling from narrow victories in their semi-finals, both won on deciding frames.
-Wilson trailed 6–2 after the first session but found form in the second whereas O'Sullivan lost his, first leading 8–2 but then losing his lead to 9–7.
-The day ended with O'Sullivan leading 10–7, with Wilson missing a crucial red in frame 17 along the cushion that would have probably led to him winning the frame.
-In the third session Wilson started strongly with a break of 73 but then lost eight successive frames and lost the final 18–8.
+The first session was of poor standard, possibly due to both players reeling from narrow victories in their semi-finals, both ending with a deciding frame.
+Wilson trailed 2–6 after the first session and 2–8 in the second, but found form to reduce his deficit to 7–9.
+The day ended with O'Sullivan leading 10–7, after Wilson missed a crucial red along the cushion that would probably have led to him winning the 17th frame.
+He started strongly in the third session with a break of 73 but then lost eight successive frames and lost the final 8–18.

-2020–2021 season
+2020–21 season

-Kyren started new season as a world number 6.
-At the European Masters, he got through first rounds to play against Judd Trump in quarter-final stage.
-In this best-of-9 match, Trump won first 4 frames, then Kyren halved the deficit to 2–4, but Trump's century in seventh frame meant the end at the tournament for the Warrior.
-These two met again a few weeks later, at the 2020 English Open, also in the quarter-final.
-Even in this match, Kyren fell short and finally lost 1–5 to eventual champion Trump.
+Wilson started the new season as world number 6.
+At the European Masters, he got through the first rounds to play against Judd Trump at the quarter-final stage.
+In this best-of-nine match, Trump won the first four frames; Kyren then halved the deficit to 2–4, but Trump's century in the seventh frame meant the end of the tournament for Wilson.
+The two met again a few weeks later at the 2020 English Open, also in the quarter-final.
+In this match as well, Kyren fell short and eventually lost 1–5 to eventual champion Trump.

-At 2020 Championship league, which was a ranking tournament for the first time in this season, Kyren topped all three group stages to reach his 10th ranking final.
-He played against world number one Judd Trump for the third time in just few weeks.
-In this best-of-five match, Warrior claimed first frame, but Trump responded with a break 118 to level.
-Then Kyren regained the lead and finally won the match 3-1 by playing break of 88 in 4th frame to claim his 4th ranking event victory.
+In the 2020 Championship league, which was a ranking tournament for the first time in this season, Kyren topped all three group stages to reach his tenth ranking final.
+He played against world number one Judd Trump for the third time in just a few weeks.
+In this best-of-five match, Wilson claimed the first frame, but Trump responded with a break of 118 to level the match.
+Kyren then regained the lead and eventually won the match 3–1 with a break of 88 in the fourth frame, to claim his fourth ranking event victory.

+In the 2021 Masters, Wilson beat debutant Gary Wilson 6–2 in the opening round, before losing 5–6 to David Gilbert in the quarter-finals.
+Wilson met Gary Wilson again in the first round of the World Championship, coming from 1–5 down to an eventual 10–8 victory.
+In the second round, he beat Barry Hawkins 13–10, before recovering from 1–4 and 2–5 down against Neil Robertson in the quarter-finals, winning the last five frames to win 13–8.
+In the semi-finals, Wilson faced Shaun Murphy and, having produced three century breaks to lead 6–2, he extended his lead to 10–4, making a fourth century break in the process.
+However, Wilson won just two more frames, as Murphy fought back to close the match 17–12.
+Wilson finished the season ranked sixth.